Polysiphonia

-Polysiphonia is a genus of filamentous red algae with about 19 species on the coasts of the British Isles and about 200 species worldwide, including Crete in Greece, Antarctica and Greenland.
+Polysiphonia, known as red hair algae, is a genus of filamentous red algae with about 19 species on the coasts of the British Isles and about 200 species worldwide, including Crete in Greece, Antarctica and Greenland.
 Its members are known by a number of common names.
 It is in the order Ceramiales and family Rhodomelaceae.

 Description

-Polysiphonia is a red algae, polysiphonous and usually well branched, with some plants reaching a length of about 30 cm.
+Polysiphonia is a red alga, polysiphonous and usually well branched, with some plants reaching a length of about 30 cm.
 They are attached by rhizoids or haptera to a rocky surface or other alga.
 The thallus (tissue) consists of fine branched filaments each with a central axial filament supporting pericentral cells.
 The number of these pericentral cells (4–24) is used in identification.
 Polysiphonia elongata shows a central axial cell with 4 periaxial cells with cortical cells growing over the outside on the older fronds.
 Its cuticle contains bromine.

 Features used in identification include the number of pericentral cells, the cortication of main branches, constriction of young branches at their base, whether the branching dichotomous or spiral, and the width and length of thalli.